-Mise en place means “everything in its place.”
+Mise en place means “everything in its place,” and it’s a key component of kitchen organization.
 Before cooking a dish, a chef organizes their tools and prepares, cuts, and measures their ingredients.
 Everything should be close at hand and ready to go when it’s time to cook.
 A chef must be mentally prepared to execute the techniques to create masterpieces!

 Sauteeing is a technique of cooking ingredients in a pan coated with olive oil or butter over medium to high heat.
-To sauter means ‘to jump’ in French, which is what ingredients do in a hot pan.
-One classic dish utilizing this technique is lamb chasseur.
+To sauter means “to jump” in French, which is what ingredients do in a hot pan.
+One classic dish that relies on this technique is lamb chasseur.

 Braising is a combination cooking method used to cook meat or vegetables in a covered pot over low heat until the products are tender.
-Chefs typically sear the surface of meat before lowering the heat to cook in fat or wine for hours to produce complex flavors along with soft and tender bites.
+Chefs typically sear the surface of meat or vegetables at high temperatures then lower the heat.
+Next, the ingredients slowly cook in fat, stock, or wine to produce complex flavors along with soft and tender bites.

 To confit an ingredient requires salting and cooking the product in fat.
 Traditionally, this technique was used to preserve meat.
 Duck confit is a classic French dish that uses this method.
 However, you can also confit many vegetables such as garlic or potatoes!

-Flambe involves the use of flammable alcohol.
+Flambe involves the use of flammable alcohol to make desserts such as cherries jubilee.
 When the alcohol is set on fire or flambeed, it burns the alcohol away in mere seconds while leaving the aroma of the liquor’s main flavor.
-For many years, restaurants would flambe various dishes tableside to highlight both the technique and enhance the dining experience for their guests!
+For many years, restaurants would flambé various dishes tableside to highlight both the technique and enhance the dining experience for their guests!